 4. Strong, well-constructed design features.

 Lastly, good rings will look beautiful in a variety of lighting situations.
 Even in the kitchen after you’ve put the last pot in the drainboard.
-Zombie rings only sparkle under million-watt bulbs.
+Zombie rings only sparkle under million-watt bulbs, and only when completely clean.

 Mort and Sally’s Silver Lining